Here are ten important tasks to take care of before your baby arrives.

 7. Pack Your Hospital Bag: Pack your bag about four to six weeks before your due date (for multiples, you may want to pack your bag earlier, around 30-32 weeks gestation).
 Not sure what to pack?
 Here is a list: Supplies to Take to The Hospital.

 8. Thinking of Banking or Donating Your Baby's Cord Blood?
 Talk with your healthcare provider about your wishes to collect your baby’s cord blood and discuss if he/she charges for this service.
 Obtain a collection kit from the facility you will be using to store the cord blood or the facility you will be donating to.
 Most cord blood facilities recommend signing up around your 32nd week of pregnancy.

-10. Pre-Register with Your Birthing Facility: Pre-registering will help your admission go smoothly and will ensure you have all the necessary documents.
+10. Pre-Register with Your Birthing Facility: Pre-registering will help your admission go smoothly and will ensure you have all the necessary documents before the big day.

 Author : Diba Tillery RN, BSN, IBCLC, CPST